The Sauropod (Long-Necked Dino) Had Unusual Lungs Capable Of Getting Oxygen During Inhaling And Exhaling

 By recognizing the adaptive traits that enhance survival, conservationists can create more effective management strategies for contemporary species.

-The Sauropod would be a pain in the butt to deal with if it didn't go extinct.
-Imagine getting chased by an animal that can get oxygen in both inhalation and exhalation.
+The Sauropod would be a pain to deal with if it hadn't gone extinct.
+Imagine getting chased by an animal that can get oxygen during both inhalation and exhalation.
 They would chase you forever and would probably die from shortness of breath.

 Thankfully, we don't have to ever deal with that problem, but it would have still been interesting if we had similar creatures running around, just not as massive.
 If you enjoyed reading this, make sure to check out similar content on our platform.